How to hunt pressured mule deer.

 Avoid the crowds

-A few years back, fellow writer Brad Smith wrote a nice piece on hunting pressured whitetails in which he states you must "hunt the hunters" as much as you hunt the deer.
+One way many whitetail hunters target pressured animals is by trying to "hunt the hunters" as much as you hunt the deer.
 The same principle applies to mule deer hunting.
 If you climb to a high vantage point with your spotting scope and start glassing only to see five other hunters doing the same thing, it's time to look for a new area.

 As much as you need to observe what other hunters are doing, you must make sure others aren't keeping an eye on what YOU are doing either.
 Be strategic on where you park your vehicle.
 You might want to park your pickup miles away from where you are actually hunting, especially on public land.